AguaClara/Textbook/Sedimentation/Sed_Derivations.rst

 Now, consider a tube settler used in a lab setting instead of a plate settler.
 If a tube settler was designed with an angle to mimic a plate settler, would the water change vertical velocity after the angle?
 How does this compare to the plate settler scenario?
 In the case of the tube settler, the vertical velocity does not increase because there is no change in flow area; the diameter of the tube is constant throughout, meaning that for the flow to remain constant, the velocity does not change.

-For another example of flow conservation, let's consider the relationship between :math:`v_{P,V}*S` and :math:`v_{A,V}*B`. :math:`B` is the center-to-center distance between plate settlers, and does not take into account the thickness of plate settlers.
+For another example of flow conservation, let's consider the relationship between :math:`v_{z_{Plate}}*S` and :math:`v_{z_{Active}}*B`. :math:`B` is the center-to-center distance between plate settlers, and does not take into account the thickness of plate settlers.
 Considering only the center-to-center distance means that the area for water to travel through does to change from before the plate settlers to within the plate settlers because we are not accounting for any thickness.
 If the area does not change, then velocity should also not change to keep flow conserved.
 However, if we are to account for thickness, we must discuss :math:`S` which is the spacing between plate settlers.
 This does take into account the change in area,  which means that the velocity would need to increase through the lesser area.
-So if we look at the flow through plate settlers, we can confirm that :math:`v_{P,V}*S = v_{A,V}*B`.
+So if we look at the flow through plate settlers, we can confirm that :math:`v_{z_{Plate}}*S = v_{z_{Active}}*B`.

 By using flow conservation and plate settler geometry, we can begin to understand the mathematical relationships that drive design.